libofang/word2vecPM/README.md

 ```

 ## Run generalized GloVe
-- Download the files in 'GGloVe' folder.
+- Download the files in 'GloVe' folder.
 - Prepare inputs (see next few sections).
 - run the following code to generate word embeddings.
 (Again, ${ddir} indicate the input path)
 ```Bash